rust-lang/book/second-edition/src/ch14-01-release-profiles.md

 The `opt-level` setting controls how many optimizations Rust will apply to your code, with a range of zero to three.
-Applying more optimizations makes compilation take longer, so if you're in development and compiling very often, you'd want compiling to be fast at the expense of the resulting code running slower.
-That's why the default `opt-level` for `dev` is `0`.
-When you're ready to release, it's better to spend more time compiling.
-You'll only be compiling in release mode once, and running the compiled program many times, so release mode trades longer compile time for code that runs faster.
-That's why the default `opt-level` for the `release` profile is `3`.
+Applying more optimizations makes compilation take longer, so if you’re in development and compiling very often, you’d want compiling to be fast at the expense of the resulting code running slower.
+That’s why the default `opt-level` for `dev` is `0`.
+When you’re ready to release, it’s better to spend more time compiling.
+You’ll only be compiling in release mode once, and running the compiled program many times, so release mode trades longer compile time for code that runs faster.
+That’s why the default `opt-level` for the `release` profile is `3`.

 We can choose to override any default setting by adding a different value for them in *Cargo.toml*.
-If we wanted to use optimization level 1 in the development profile, for example, we can add these two lines to our project's *Cargo.toml*:
+If we wanted to use optimization level 1 in the development profile, for example, we can add these two lines to our project’s *Cargo.toml*:

 <!-- So do we choose which profile to use when?
 How do we do that?
 Or is that